 “I no longer have continual pressure in my head, defensive in difficult conversations and arguments, impatient with people or situations, or have negative thoughts.
 It’s like a huge dark cloud was lifted from me.”

-Recovering after treatment
+Life after treatment

 Recovery mode is our mind and body’s way of laying out the best steps forward for a beneficial recovery.

-Some things to expect during a healing journey
+What to expect during a healing journey

-- Is it something we’ve felt before?
+- Is it something I’ve felt before?

 Gaining new perspectives